The Reason Why Lithium Causes Acne (And The Secret Solutions)

 Some scientists with good but misguided intentions are even plotting to add it to all drinking water.
 Conspiracy theorists claim that this is a government scheme to keep us happy, dumb and obedient.

-More negatively, you have to control the lithium dosage for many long weeks, to slowly increase bloodstream levels.
+More negatively, patients have to control the lithium dosage for many long weeks, to slowly increase bloodstream levels.
 There are side effects other than acne, and the most common include a dry mouth, hand tremors, confusion, memory lapses and nausea.

 Dietary lithium is harmless for acne.
 Lithium taken at levels required to alter neurotransmitters is another story.